Worksheet: Addition Patterns

 In this worksheet, we will practice identifying, describing, and making addition patterns using methods such as addition tables.

-Sally is investigating patterns in addition sentences with the same sum.
+Charlotte is investigating patterns in addition sentences with the same sum.

 She uses a model to write these expressions which are all equal to 11.

 What number is missing?